Arbroath: Governance

-Arbroath was made a burgh of regality in 1178 by King William the Lion, when the Abbey was founded.
+Arbroath was made a burgh of regality in 1178 by King William the Lion, when the abbey was founded.
 The burgh of regality permitted monks to hold a weekly market, dispense basic justice and establish a harbour.
 In 1599, the town was granted royal burgh status by King James VI of Scotland.
 A provost and town council were appointed.

 In 1922, Lord Inchcape became burgess.
 He was presented with his ticket to the office in a silver casket engraved with the burgh coat-of-arms and views of the locality.

 Arbroath remained controlled by Arbroath Burgh Council, which was based at Arbroath Town House, through to 1975, when Arbroath (and the county of Angus) were amalgamated with Perthshire and Dundee City into Tayside, controlled by Tayside Regional Council.
 Angus, along with Dundee City and Perth & Kinross were re-established under the Local Government etc. (Scotland) Act 1994.

 Arbroath is represented on Angus Council by seven councillors; four from the ward of Arbroath West, Letham and Friockheim and three from Arbroath East & Lunan.

 Parliamentary representation

-Arbroath is part of Angus constituency for elections to the House of Commons.
-Dave Doogan of the SNP gained the seat from the Conservatives at the 2019 general election.
+Arbroath is part of Arbroath and Broughty Ferry constituency for elections to the House of Commons.
+The seat was first contested at the 2024 general election where Stephen Gethins of the SNP won the seat.

 Arbroath is in the Angus South constituency of the Scottish Parliament (having been in the Angus constituency until its abolition in 2011).
 It returns a Member of the Scottish Parliament (MSP) to Holyrood directly.
 Graeme Dey of the Scottish National Party has won the seat in all three elections contested since its formation.
 Angus South forms part of the North East Scotland electoral region for electing additional Members of the Scottish Parliament.